 In a recent case before the Louisiana Fifth Circuit Court of Appeal, the court addressed the issue of prescription, or the tolling of the period for filing a lawsuit.
-In this appeal, the plaintiff, Pauline Herrera, sought review of the trial court judgment that her claim was prescribed.
+In this appeal, the plaintiff, Pauline Herrera, sought a review of the trial court judgment that her claim was prescribed.
 This means that the time period for filing her lawsuit had expired.
 The appellate court had reversed and remanded a former ruling on the issue of prescription but held that the defendants were not precluded from re-urging the exception of prescription.

 Here, Ms. Herrera had filed a petition for damages against Beatrice Gallegos and USAgencies Casualty Insurance.
 Ms. Herrera alleged that her vehicle was struck by a vehicle operated by Ms. Gallegos on May 8, 2007.

 Ms. Gallegos and her insurance company filed an Exception of Prescription and an Answer, and they claimed that the accident occurred on May 7, 2007.
 Therefore, Ms. Herrera’s lawsuit was filed after the one-year prescriptive period.

 After multiple hearings on the exception of prescription, Ms. Gallegos and her insurer introduced an affidavit from the Kenner Police Department stating that the accident occurred on May 7, 2007.
 The trial court sustained the exception and dismissed Ms. Herrera’s lawsuit with prejudice.
 Ms. Herrera appealed on the grounds that the trial court erred when it found in favor of Ms. Gallegos and USAgencies Casualty Insurance.

 The defendants contended that their exception was timely considered, and the evidence supported the finding that the claim was prescribed.